svirinvictoria/Pups-shop-project/README.md

 # Pups-shop-project
-React with conditional rendering, table, cards.
+React with server and proxy hook. useState, useEffect, filtering products with double for loop conditional rendering, table, cards.